javiercejudo/linear-converter/README.md

 ## Custom conversions

-Custom conversions are easily achieved by passing an array with 2 scales, each of those an array with 2 values.
+Custom conversions are achieved by passing an array with 2 scales, each of those an array with 2 values.
 For example, **[[0, 1], [0, 2]]** means that 0 and 1 in the first scale map to 0 and 2 in the second scale respectively; in short, it multiplies by 2.
 Any linear conversion can be described that way: